-This reserve (formerly the Available-for-Sale Financial Instruments Reserve) contains gains arising from increases in the value of investments that have quoted market prices or otherwise do not have fixed or determinable payments.
+This reserve (formerly the Available-for-Sale Financial Investments Reserve) contains gains arising from increases in the value of investments that have quoted market prices or otherwise do not have fixed or determinable payments, with the exception of gains and losses on pooled investment funds since 1st April 2018, which are contained in a separate reserve (see below).
 The balance is reduced when investments with accumulated gains are revalued downwards and the gains are lost, or when the investments are disposed of and the gains realised.

 2018/19 £'000 2017/18 £'000

 Balance at 1 st April (166) -

 Revaluation of investments not charged to the surplus or deficit on the provision of services:

-Upward revaluations 1,313 -
+Upward revaluations 1,265 -

-Downward revaluations (226) (166)
+Downward revaluations - (166)

-Balance at 31 st March 921 (166)
+Balance at 31 st March 1,099 (166)